suryansh-cse/Infotris/README.md

 # Infotris
 Infotris
 # Founder
 Devlop, build and founded by Suryansh
+ # About Suryansh